Modified Alcohol / Hydrocarbon Degreasers

 MODIFIED ALCOHOL / HYDROCARBON

-Baron Blakeslee is developing the next generation of Airless Vacuum Vapor Degreasers for use with modified alcohol, and hydrocarbon solvents.
-Baron Blakeslee will be the only American manufacturer of vacuum vapor degreasers designed for modified alcohol and hydrocarbon solvents.
-Baron Blakeslee will offer a full line of standard equipment for these solvents and will also offer custom designed equipment.
-A variety of material handling and conveyor systems will be available for this equipment.
+Baron Blakeslee is offering the next generation of Airless Vacuum Vapor Degreasers for use with modified alcohol, and hydrocarbon solvents.
+Baron Blakeslee is the ONLY American manufacturer of vacuum degreasers designed for modified alcohol and hydrocarbon solvents.
+Our products are designed, built and supported in America.
+We have a full time service department as well as a multimillion dollar inventory of spare parts in stock to keep your new Baron Blakeslee equipment running.

 Modified alcohol solvents are unique in that they can be effective in removing both polar and non-polar soils.
 This can be beneficial for applications where both petroleum based and water soluble metalworking fluids must be removed.